-This is probably resin coming out of the pitch pockets or knots, a common occurrence with the pine species, spruces and Douglas-fir.
-This is one reason why kiln-drying is recommended for this application, as the resin will be "set" by the heat of the kiln.
+This is probably resin coming out of the pitch pockets or knots, a common occurrence with the pine species, spruces and Douglas-fir particularly in hot climate conditions.
+This is one reason why high temperature kiln-drying is recommended for this application, as the resin will be "set" by the heat of the kiln.
 You can try priming the knots with a product marketed as a knot sealer, although this may not work.
 Any resin on the boards can be removed with mineral spirits.